 - This super cute little apartment will have you snuggly and warm with it’s very own little kitchen, sitting area, and cute little bathroom.
 It’s the perfect place to shed those winter layers and warm up with a cup of homemade hot chocolate!

-- This sleek studio which will keep you comfortable and close to the action, with a lilttle kitchenette and full size bed.
-While not a huge space, it’s th perfect place to hibernate after your explorations.
-This VRBO does require a 7-night minimum stay, so better for a week exploration!
+- This sleek studio which will keep you comfortable and close to the action, with a little kitchenette and full size bed.
+While not a huge space, it is cozy and pretty, and has a gorgeous private patio and is the perfect place to hibernate after your explorations.

 For a more budget option that’s still staying close to Beacon Hill, there are a couple of hostels in Theatre District / Chinatown with plenty of common space, modern design, and an overall cozy feel.
 They’re perfect jumping-off points for your weekend here!